 Can a string quartet play outside?

 It is possible to play outside during the warmer months, but quartets will need shelter from rain and sun, which can damage the wood of the instruments.
 Quartets generally don’t play outside in the colder months, as low temperatures can damage the instruments, but it’s worth asking as they may have backup instruments they can use.
-No matter the season, always tell the quartet if your event is outside.
+No matter the season, always tell the quartet if your event is outside and make sure that you can provide cover.
+Check with your venue if you think this might be a problem.

 Do I need a PA system?

 Not usually – string quartets are acoustic instruments with a mellow sound that both blends and projects.
-If you think you will need extremely loud instruments, you could consider an electric string quartet.
+If you think you will need extremely loud instruments, perhaps if you’re hosting an event in a large space or a noisy public place, you could consider an electric string quartet, or asking the quartet to bring microphones and amplification at additional cost.

-What is the most popular classical wedding repertoire?
+What is the most popular classical wedding repertoire for string quartets?

 Seating of the guests